goksanisil23/lazy_minimal_robotics/ParticleFilter/Readme.md

 - At the end, determine the robot state estimate by taking average of all particle states.

-* for sensor sim: instead of running raycasting, check if the landmark is within the radius of the particle/vehicle.
-    * transform the detections in the particle coordinate system to map coordinate system
-    *

 * when the robot observes the landmarks in robot frame with the sensor:
+    1) Find all landmarks within the particle's range, using the map info and particle's predicted state (obtained with motion model).
-    1) use that particle's "predicted state" (obtained with motion model), to transform the robot-frame landmark to map-frame landmark.
+    2) use the particle's "predicted state" , to transform the robot-frame landmark observation to map-frame landmark observation.
-    2) since the particle is in map frame, it already has a view of which landmarks can be observed from that state, and most importantly, #the unique id of the landmark#
+    3) since the particle is in map frame, it already has a view of which landmarks can be observed from that state, and most importantly, #the unique id of the landmark#
-    - associate the observed landmark (1) to predicted landmark (2) by nearest neighbor.
+    - associate the observed landmark (1) to predicted landmark (2) by nearest neighbor. (since both are in map frame now)
-        - this will also assign a landmark id to the observed landmark.
+        - this will also assign a landmark id to the observed landmark. --> main purpose: giving map landmark id to observation
-    - assign the weight for each particle based on the distance between the associated landmark distances of predicted and observed cases.
+    - each observation will contribute to the weight of that particle:
+    - for obs in observations:
+        - weight_particle *= MLE(distance(particle_landmark_predict, robot_landmark_observed)).
+            a) multivariate gaussian dist
+            b) w = w * gauss_likelihood(dz, math.sqrt(Q=0.2**2)) --> Q=uncertainty of landmark
+    - right after weight update, resample the particles

 * next stage: pole detection from the lidar pointcloud to derive the landmarks